benspak/injest.io/API_DOCUMENTATION.md

 - `500 Internal Server Error` - Failed to search

 **Notes:**
-- Returns top 10 most similar results
-- Results are ordered by similarity score (higher is better)
+- Supports metadata filters for type, tags, source, uploaded owner, attachments, and date range.
+- Results include a `scores` object that breaks down the overall ranking into vector similarity, recency, and metadata boosts.
+- Responses are cached per user for 60 seconds and automatically invalidated when items are indexed, updated, shared, or deleted.
-- Only searches items that have been indexed (have embeddings)
+- Only items the requesting user owns or has been granted access to are included.

 ---